aoifemcoleman/Hangman/README.md

 ### Features left to implement

 #### Word Categories
-In future versions of the website, I would add libraries of different word categories for players to choose from, ie Animals, Food, Cities etc. This would allow a user to test their knowledge in different areas, and rely less on hints.
+In future versions of the website, I would add libraries of different word categories for players to choose from, eg. Animals, Food, Cities etc. This would allow a user to test their knowledge in different areas, and possible reduce use of hints.

 #### Levels of difficulty